Defamation vs. False Light: What Is the Difference?

 Where defamation is meant to protect a person from injury to his or her reputation, false light is meant to protect a person from the offense or embarrassment that arises from a misleading or untrue implication.
 This core difference leads to practical differences that affect how the parties approach an issue of reputational harm.

 - A defamatory statement need only be made to one other person, but a false light disclosure must be made to a large enough group of people to be considered a 'public' disclosure.

 - Defamation is meant to protect reputation.
 A non-offensive statement about a person can harm their reputation.
 As such, defamation does not require that the statement be offensive or embarrassing.
 False light, on the other hand, demands that the supposed implication be offensive or embarrassing.

 - False light demands that the defendant has made the implication or misleading statement/disclosure with reckless disregard.
 This is a high standard.
 Defamation, on the other hand, only demands the reckless disregard standard if the plaintiff is a public figure or limited public figure.

 - Truth is a complete defense to defamation.
 False light is affected by the truth defense differently.
 A defendant's true statement about a plaintiff may not be used to save the defendant if the implication is false.
 However, if the defendant's implication about the plaintiff is true, then it will serve as a defense to a false light claim.

 Involved in a Defamation or False Light Suit?
-Get a Free Case Evaluation
+Speak with a Lawyer

 Having your reputation impuned or questioned is unpleasant for anyone, but can also cause real and lasting harm.
 Whether you were defamed or cast in a false light -- or sued for such an act -- the outcome of the case will depend on not only the facts in the case but also how those facts are represented.
-Get started today with a free case evaluation by personal injury attorney.
+Consider speaking with a defamation lawyer to learn more.